Wilann/Starbucks-Capstone/README.md

 ### Overview

-- Load, explore and visualized data
+- Load, explore and visualize data
 - Clean and pre-process data
-- Split data into train/test datasetes
+- Split data into train/test datasets
 - Reduce dimensionality using PCA and find vectors of maximal variance
 - Interpret principal components
 - Test and evaluate several supervised learning algorithms with default parameters and pick the one with the highest accuracy and f-score
-- Tune Model hyperparameters with most promising algorithm
+- Tune Model hyperparameters with the most promising algorithm
 - Evaluate model using accuracy and f-score
 - Compare model performance against a naive predictor that always predicts a customer to respond to an offer